MikeMaximus/gbm/GBM/readme.txt

 Known Issues:

-- If one or more Game IDs are changed on one computer and these changes are synced to another PC sharing the same backup folder:
+1. If one or more Game IDs are changed (manually or via Game ID Sync) on one computer and these changes are synced to another PC sharing the same backup folder, the following data will be lost.
 	- The local session data on that PC for the changed game(s) will be lost.
+	- The local backup manifest data for the changed game(s) on that PC will be lost.
+GBM will see any backups for the changed game(s) as new and will handle them accordingly.
 	- Any processes assigned to the changed games(s) on that PC will be lost.
-	- The local backup manifest data for the changed game(s) on that PC will be reset.
-GBM will see any backups for the changed game(s) as new and will handle them accordingly.
+	Once your PCs are back in sync, this will no longer be an issue unless you are constantly changing your Game IDs, which is not recommended.
-- Backup files made prior to v1.1.0 are not being renamed or removed when a new backup is created.
+2. Backup files made prior to v1.1.0 are not being renamed or removed when a new backup is created.
 	- This is due to file name now being generated by the Game ID and not the name.
 	- Only backups made prior to v1.1.0 are affected by this issue.
 	- After new backup files are created, these files can be deleted at the user's discretion.
-- Configurations on the official game list are no longer fully compatible with older GBM versions.
+3. Configurations on the official game list are no longer fully compatible with older GBM versions.
 	- Technically they will work.
 But any game imported with a special character in it's name, such as a colon, will not create backup files correctly.
 	- These characters can be manually removed from the game name after importing, then the configurations will function properly.
-- The error "The requested operation requires elevation" occurs when GBM tries to launch a process associated with a game.
+4. The error "The requested operation requires elevation" occurs when GBM tries to launch a process associated with a game.
 	- This means the process you're trying to launch with GBM requires administrator privilege.
 	- Click the blue "user" icon on the bottom left of the GBM window to quickly switch to administrator mode.